Three-dimensional maps and subgroup growth: Preliminaries

 A paving $P$ is connected if $G_P = \langle \alpha, \sigma, \varphi \rangle$ acts transitively on $D$.
 Given a paving $P = \langle D; \alpha, \sigma, \varphi \rangle$, the map $H = \langle D; \alpha, \sigma \rangle$ is called the \textit{underlying map} of $P$.

-We may also think of $P$ as a quadruple $P = \langle D; \alpha, \beta, \gamma \rangle$ where $D$ is an $n$-element set ($n\geq 0$) of darts and $\alpha, \beta, \gamma \in \mathfrak{S}_n$ are involutions without fixed points.
+We may also think of $P$ as a quadruple $P = \langle D; \alpha, \beta, \gamma \rangle$, where $D$ is an $n$-element set ($n\geq 0$) of darts and $\alpha, \beta, \gamma \in \mathfrak{S}_n$ are involutions without fixed points.
 In this case it is easy to see that letting $\varphi = \alpha \beta$ and $\sigma = \gamma \alpha \beta $ produces the initial definition.

 As in the case of two-dimensional maps, a combinatorial paving $P$ has a topological realisation $M_P$ obtained as follows.
-Let $H_P = \langle D; \alpha, \sigma \rangle$ be the underlying map for a paving $P = \langle D; \alpha, \sigma, \varphi \rangle$, and let us realise each connected component of $H$ as a topological map, i.e. as a surface $\Sigma^i$ with an embedded graph $\Gamma^i$, $i=1, 2, \dots, m$, having labelled half-edges as described in Section~\ref{s:2-d-maps}.
+Let $H_P = \langle D; \alpha, \sigma \rangle$ be the underlying map for a paving $P = \langle D; \alpha, \sigma, \varphi \rangle$, and let us realise each connected component of $H$ as a topological map, i.e. view $H_P$ as a collection of surfaces $\Sigma^i$ with embedded graphs $\Gamma^i$, $i=1, 2, \dots, m$, having labelled half-edges as described in Section~\ref{s:2-d-maps}.
 Each surface $\Sigma^i$ represents the boundary of a handle-body $B^i$, and then the handle-bodies $B^i$ become identified along their boundaries in order to produce a labelled oriented cellular complex representing $P$ topologically.
 Indeed, the faces of $\Sigma^i$'s defined by the permutation $\sigma^{-1} \alpha$ are identified in accordance with the permutation $\varphi$, and the conditions I-1, I-2, FP ensure that one face cannot be identified to multiple disjoint counterparts (implied by conditions I-1 and I-2), and edges or faces cannot bend onto themselves (implied by condition FP).
 Also, conditions I-1 and I-2 ensure that the faces of two disjoint handle-bodies come together with coherent orientations, thus resulting in an orientable topological space $M_P$.
 However, we'd like to note that $M_P$ is not always a three-dimensional manifold.
-Such an example can be delivered by Thurston's figure-eight glueing from \cite[Ch.~1, p.~4]{Thurston-notes}, described in Example \ref{ExThurston}.
+Such an example can be delivered by Thurston's figure-eight glueing from \cite[Ch.~1, p.~4]{Thurston-notes}, described in Example \ref{ExThurston} (c.f. \cite[\S 10.3]{Ratcliffe} for a more detailed description).

 A paving $P$ is \textit{rooted} if one of its darts is singled out as a \textit{root} dart.
 In the sequel, we shall always assume that the root dart has label $1$.

 The definitions of isomorphism for combinatorial and topological pavings are absolutely analogous to those for combinatorial and topological maps.